Borrow, Renew, Request

 The library card

-The Helka library card is valid for Helsinki University Library, the Finnish National Library and five special libraries.
-You can get it free of charge at a customer service desk at any Helka library.
+You need a Helka card to borrow printed materials.
+The Helka library card is valid for Helsinki University Library and five special libraries: Finnish Heritage Agency Library, Institute of the Languages of Finland, Library of the Labour Movement, Baltia-kirjasto and SKS Library.
+You can get the library card free of charge at a customer service desk at any Helka library.
 If you lose your card you will have to pay a fee in order to obtain a new one.

 The Helka card is only valid for the person to whom it was issued: the holder is responsible for all the material borrowed and agrees to comply with the rules for the use of the libraries.